 On-Call Homicide Unit

 Our District Attorney’s Office is one of only a few in the state which offers a Diversion program to adults as well as juveniles.
 Our Diversion Program is unique and successful because, unlike many other jurisdictions, we have a pre-filing program.
 Most of our Diversion clients are referred before cases are filed, so that a juvenile or adult defendant never has to appear in court and the defendant’s record never contains the alleged incident.
 In the rare instance that a referral is made after the filing of criminal charges, upon successful completion of the Diversion program, the case is dismissed and the defendant’s record is sealed.
 Our program is highly successful.
-Our Diversion Office has a 90% success rate that our adult and juvenile clients will not re-offend if they successfully complete the program during the time my time as your District Attorney.
+Our Diversion Office has a 90% success rate that our adult and juvenile clients will not re-offend if they successfully complete the program during my time as your District Attorney.

 Established a Sexting Program for Juveniles in our Diversion Program